Last Updated on

 #4 How Long will my Jagdterrier Live by my Side?

-The average lifespan of Jagdterriers is estimated to be between 10 and 12 years.
+As mentioned above the average lifespan of Jagdterriers is estimated to be between 10 and 12 years.

 So there’s plenty of time for you and your Jagdterrier to bond and spend time together whether out on hunting trips or charging around your local neighborhood trying to make sure he gets that much-needed exercise!